M17-Project/REPEATER/README.md

 The repeater database to end all repeater databases.

+Amateur Radio operators often use repeaters to allow multiple people with small, low power radios to communicate over a larger area than they would otherwise be able to.

+To use these repeaters, ham radio operators need to know certain details, such as name, frequency, location, and access details.
+They then program these settings in their radios and are able to use the repeater.

+This database is meant to replace the existing databases like repeaterbook and others, because their data is often incomplete, insufficient, outdated, or just flat-out wrong.
+Moreover, many of these existing databases are focused on making money by collecting data that users submit and then trying to claim copyright on that data.
+Repeater owners don't have a good or easy way to update databases with details about their repeaters.

+This project is all about fixing that.

 Goals/Values:
 -------------
 1. Provide information for Amateur Radio (and possible other) operators